LucasHasting/Prediction-CODE/README.md

 The neural network is trained using backpropagation and optomized using stocastic gradient descent.

+Anything else with the NN was chosen through experimentation.

 Gini is used for the decision tree/random forest since we are using binary classification (easier to interpret).

 Euclidean Distance is used for K-NN since all variables are normalized.